OnionIoT/Onion-Docs/Omega2/Kit-Guides/shared/pwm.md

 ### Pulse Width Modulation

 PWM (Pulse Width Modulation) is a technique of producing varying analog signals from a digital source.
+Basically it's just turning a digital signal on and off at regular intervals.
+It easily allows us to control how much power is supplied to a component.
+In our case that component will be an LED and the less power we provide, the dimmer the light the LED will produce.

 ![alt text](http://www.bristolwatch.com/picaxe/images/io43.gif)